AyrtonBayer25/Matplotlib_Part_1/README.md

 # Matplotlib
-Use Matplotlib from pandas to display results in graphical manner
+***Use Matplotlib from Pandas to display results in graphical manner.
+This repository includes bar charts, pie charts, and line graphs.***